Prioritize and estimate user stories for an upcoming sprint

 Ask each team member how they feel after the backlog refinement exercise and log their energy levels after the backlog refinement session.

-Import and export tasks in the backlog refinement template.
+Import and export tasks from Jira: Import and export tasks in the backlog refinement template.
 Once you update the backlog, you can send it back to Jira with the refined updates.

-Once you’ve finished the backlog refinement meeting with your team, you can share your template with others as an image or PDF.
+Share your backlog refinement template with others on your team: Once you’ve finished the backlog refinement meeting with your team, you can share your template with others as an image or PDF.
 That way, you can show stakeholders the outcome of your backlog refinement session and get their final approval.

 The people you need to invite to your backlog refinement session include: